WaPo Unveils New Social-Media Policy: Think Before You Post

 “Social media platforms can be useful as a reporting tool and strengthen our ability to find new audiences, but it is important to remember that social media accounts maintained by Washington Post journalists... inevitably reflect upon The Post’s reputation and credibility,” began the internal memo emailed to staffers on Thursday and obtained and reviewed by The Daily Beast.
 “Post journalists should not feel compelled to engage or broadcast on social media platforms, except for those whose roles explicitly require it.
 Post journalists who choose to use these platforms will be expected to do so responsibly.”

-According to the new guidelines, “A Post journalist’s use of social media must not harm the editorial integrity or journalistic reputation of The Post.”
+According to the new guidelines, which had no specific attribution, “A Post journalist’s use of social media must not harm the editorial integrity or journalistic reputation of The Post.”
 With the great power of “a blue checkmark and added followers” comes “our collective responsibility to protect that integrity and reputation,” the paper’s brass reminded staffers.

 Liz Seymour, the Post’s deputy managing editor for news operations and planning, thanked staffers in an email for “all their help and input” received in the policy’s drafting, which went into effect Thursday.
 It came three weeks after executive editor Sally Buzbee said the paper would update its social media policies—policies that eventually led to Weigel’s suspension and the firing of political reporter Felicia Sonmez.